earth2digital/customer-profile-repo/README.md

-# customer-profile-repo
-This is a nodeJS customer profile repo to demo E2E Architecture Design for customer profile API

-# wx-api-scv-member-profile-aws
-A new repo for the wx-api-scv-member-profile API production version that would be deployed on AWS instead of apigee

 ## Overview
 This is a nodeJS customer profile repo to demo E2E Architecture Design for customer profile API.
 This API returns the customer profile details from AWS DynamoDB database.